The vast majority of the average Indian buyer wouldn’t dare to venture beyond 2000 rupees for a earphone.

 Budding sound enthusiasts shouldn't worry however, these earphones are very clear and detailed with a rather warm sound signature.
 And in case these earphones conk out, RHA offers an astounding 3 year warranty!A product of one of the best brands in the world, the RHA S500i definitely stands on top of this list both in terms of quality and giving you a bang for your buck.

-An offering from the Swedish brand known for their iconic black flat cables, the Jays – a – Jays Five have been designed with practicality in mind.
-Be it for the ergonomic design or the multi function mic and remote function, the Jays Five are going to appeal to a wide array of audiences.
+An offering from the Swedish brand known for their iconic black flat cables, the Jays – a – Jays One+ has been designed with practicality in mind.
+Be it for the ergonomic design or the mic and remote function, the Jays One+ are going to appeal to a wide array of audiences.

-The a-Jays Five boast a rather understated and simplistic style.
+Like most of Jays products, the a-One+ too flaunts a minimalistic and understated design.
 Premium materials such as machined aluminium and thermoplastic have been used in the constructions, which give it a rich feel.
+In a nutshell, we love the matt black chunky design.

 Practicality is the key basis of their design.
-They are more comfortable to wear than any other previous iteration of the Jays’ series of headsets in this range.
+The a-Jays One+ are more comfortable to wear than any other previous iteration of the Jays’ series of headsets in this range.
 Noise isolation is superior to most offerings here, owing to the great fit that can be achieved using suitable eartips from the available pack.

 The audio quality of the a-Jays Five is interesting.
-Their sound resembles that of earphones with micro-drivers, despite that, bass is still admirably present and the littlest of details are reproduced well.
-But where they really tend to surprise are the with the mids and vocals which are reproduced with a texture and shimmer that is uplifting to hear.
+Their sound resembles that of other Jays in-ears.
+A great improvement from the Jays-One, the bass is admirably present and the littlest of details are reproduced well.
+The mids and vocals better resolution and a shade that is brighter.

 Shure is one of the oldest and most respected audio companies in the world and the SE112 is one of its most affordable models, aimed at delivering balanced sound for budding audiophiles.